 Top Learning Centers(Recursos en Español)

-What is this medicine?BROMPHENIRAMINE; DEXTROMETHORPHAN; PSEUDOEPHEDRINE (brome fen IR a meen; dex troe meth OR fan; soo doe e FED rin) is a histamine blocker, cough suppressant, and a decongestant.
+What is this medicine?BROMPHENIRAMINE; DEXTROMETHORPHAN; PSEUDOEPHEDRINE (brome fen IR a meen; dex troe meth OR fan; soo doe e FED rin) is an antihistamine, cough suppressant, and decongestant.
 It can help relieve cough, runny nose, stuffy nose, sneezing, and itchy or watery eyes.
 This medicine is used to treat allergy and cold symptoms.
-This medicine will not treat an infection.
+It will not treat an infection.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

-How should I use this medicine?Take this medicine by mouth with a full glass of water.
+How should I use this medicine?Take this medicine by mouth.
 Follow the directions on the prescription label.
-Use a specially marked spoon or container to measure your medicine.
+Use a specially marked dropper to measure your medicine.
 Household spoons are not accurate.
 Take this medicine with food or milk if it upsets your stomach.
-Take your doses at regular times.
-Do not take more medicine than directed.
+Take your medicine at regular intervals.
+Do not take it more often than directed.